Close your next sale in less than six minutes with this sales presentation outline.

 At this stage of your sales presentation, your audience is begging for a solution.
 You’ve told them what the issue is, you’ve given data for how the issue happened, and this data may have hinted at what the solution is.
 But their inner voice is crying “What can we do?” and this is the section where you tell them in vivid, descriptive detail.

-Rather than propose a solution, start this section with a phrase like “Imagine….” and then go into the benefits that your solution will offer which address the challenges you discussed with the data.
+Rather than propose a solution, start this section with a phrase like “Imagine….” and then follow up and go into the benefits that your solution will offer which address the challenges you discussed with the data.

-If you have the opportunity to provide mock-ups or prototypes, this would be the time to do so.
+If you have the opportunity to make sales presentation templates provide mock-ups or prototypes, this would be the time to do so.
 Most likely you will be proposing an idea, so make sure that your presentation includes vivid powerful images that take up the entire slide and invoke the desired emotion.

 Minute 5: The Payoff